 Here are the facts: periodontitis is an infection of the structure around the teeth, such as the gums and the alveolar bone.
 It usually starts as gingivitis – an infection of the gums – but it can escalate into a serious medical condition if not treated properly.
 The infection will start eroding the bone underneath your teeth, causing it to become loose and fall out sooner rather than later.

-Proper oral hygiene and regular appointments to the best dentist in Dallas are paramount to prevent the development of periodontal disease.
+Proper oral hygiene and regular appointments to your Dallas Dentist is paramount to prevent the development of periodontal disease.
 However, if you’ve already been given a periodontitis diagnosis, learning what foods to avoid can make a world of difference to your oral health.

 Acidic foods offer the perfect environment for bacteria and other microorganisms.
 Foods such as pickled vegetables, citrus fruits, black coffee, and tea can enhance inflammation, aggravate your condition, and slow down the effects of treatment.